 For budget/crowds

 If you’re on a budget and don’t want to be around tons of people, avoid the high season months December – April and July.
-Shoulder season months (May, June, November) or rainy season (August, September and October) are the best.
-There were many people at the the destinations we visited.
+Shoulder season months (May and November) or rainy season (August, September and October) are the best.

 Read our guide to visiting Costa Rica during the rainy season here.